BYU-CS465/software-security/integer/README.md

 Run:

 ```
+./waiting-list 2
+./waiting-list 100
-./waiting-list 2000
+./waiting-list 200
 ```

-You should see 1000 customers join the waiting list.
+You should see 100 customers join the waiting list in the last case.

 Run:

 ```
-./waiting-list 34000
+./waiting-list 300
 ```

-You should see the waiting list grow to 2^15 = 32,768 and then wrap around.
+You should see the waiting list grow to 2^7 = 128 and then wrap around.
 This is an integer underflow bug.